 (3) A collector must not open or break the seal on a collection box.

-(4) A collector who has finished collecting is to give all the collector’s collection boxes to the permit holder or a person authorized by the permit holder to receive collection boxes.
+(4) A collector who has finished collecting is to give all the collector’s collection boxes to the permit holder or a person authorised by the permit holder to receive collection boxes.

 9. Obstruction